hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/classification.md

 Python's `TypeError` won't tell you if you're inappropriately multiplying or dividing an interval number, but it will tell you if you try to subtract strings.

-+++

-**Categorical** problems involve at least one categorical variable.
+Categorical problems involve at least one categorical variable.
 For instance, given a penguin's bill length and bill depth, what's its species?
 We might ask a categorical model to predict the most likely category or we might ask it to tell us the probabilities of each category.

 We can't pass string-valued variables into a fitter, so we need to convert the strings into numbers.
 Since these categories are nominal (not ordinal), equality/inequality is the only meaningful operation, so the numbers should only indicate which strings are the same as each other and which are different.